Agim-dudu/Sistem_Operasi/Tugas 2/Tugas2_Bab1_ModernOperatingSystem.md

 that you can safely crash and reboot, write a shell script that attempts to create an unlimited number of child processes and observe what happens.
-Before running the experiment, type sync to the shell to flush the file system buffers to disk to avoid
+Before running the experiment, type sync to the shell to flush the file system buffers to disk to avoid ruining the file system.
-    <p align="center"> INTRODUCTION </p>

-    ruining the file system.
 You can also do the experiment safely in a virtual machine.
 <b>Note</b>: Do not try this on a shared system without first getting permission from the system administrator.
 The consequences will be instantly obvious so you are likely to be
 caught and sanctions may follow.